The Trusted Traveller

 Australia’s highest mountain, Mt Kosciuszko can be found in southern NSW in the National Park of the same name.
 It rises 2,228 metres above sea level in the main range of the Snowy Mountains.

 The peak and surrounding mountains are covered in snow from about June to October each year, however the snow has been known to fall earlier and hang around longer in recent years.
-This makes the best time of year to hike up to the mountains peak from December to March, when the weather is warmer and the snow has melted.
+This makes the best time of year for climbing Mount Kosciuszko from December to March, when the weather is warmer and the snow has melted.

 Climb Preparation

-There is no protection from the elements on the climb so the first thing you need to ensure is that you have the correct gear.
+There is no protection from the elements when climbing Mt Kosciuszko so the first thing you need to ensure is that you have the correct gear.

 A good hat that adds plenty of shade to both your face and neck is very important to protect you from the sun.
 Also a long sleeve top and long pants both made of breathable fabric.
 Remember you are most likely to get sun burnt in coldy conditions than sunny.